MisterGC/clayground/README.md

 <img src="res/log_overlay.png" width="50%" height="50%" alt="LogOverlay Screenshot">

-Have a look at the `onWorldCreated` signal handler of the Platformer Sandbox to see how you can use them.
+Have a look at the `onMapLoaded` signal handler of the Platformer Sandbox to see how you can use them.